bazelbuild/bazel/site/docs/skylark/bzl-style.md

   * `data`: `label_list`, allowing files: data files, such as test data etc.
   * `runtime_deps`: `label_list`: runtime dependencies that are not needed for compilation.
+* For any attributes with non-obvious behavior (for example, string templates with special substitutions, or tools that are invoked with specific requirements), provide documentation using the `doc` keyword argument to the attribute's declaration (`attr.label_list()` or similar).
+* Rule implementation functions should almost always be private functions (named with a leading underscore).
+A common style is to give the implementation function for `myrule` the name `_myrule_impl`.
 * Pass information between your rules using a well-defined [provider](rules.md#providers) interface.
 Declare and document provider fields.